 Rule 9.
 Wage Theft Enforcement Fund

-9.1 When the Division, pursuant to Title 8, Articles 4, 6, or 12 of the Colorado Revised Statutes, or a hearing officer, pursuant to C.R.S. § 8-4-111.5, determines that an employer owes wages, compensation, or other monetary relief to an employee, if the employer fails to pay an employee the determined amount of wages, compensation, or other monetary relief owed the employee within six months after the Division’s determination, or hearing officer’s decision, or the expiration of any order from the Division, the hearing officer, or a court staying or postponing the employer’s payment obligation, whichever is later, the Division may disburse payment for the amount of wages, compensation, or other monetary relief determined to be owed the employee from the wage theft enforcement fund (the “fund”) to the employee.
+9.1 When the Division, pursuant to Title 8, Articles 4, 6, or 12 of the Colorado Revised Statutes, or a hearing officer, pursuant to C.R.S. § 8-4-111.5, determines that an employer owes wages, compensation, or other monetary relief to an employee, if the employer fails to pay an employee the determined amount of wages, compensation, or other monetary relief owed the employee within [120 days][Deleted: ] after the Division’s determination, or hearing officer’s decision, or the expiration of an[Deleted: ] order from the Division, the hearing officer, or a court staying or postponing the employer’s payment obligation, whichever is later, the Division may disburse payment for the amount of wages, compensation, or other monetary relief determined to be owed the employee from the wage theft enforcement fund (the “fund”) to the employee.

 Any disbursement from the fund shall be subject to the Division’s prioritization and the available resources in the fund.